SampsonM/blog/src/markdowns/code-reuse-in-vue3.md

 ## Final bit...

-Hopefully this gets you reading more into the Vue3 docs and having a nosey about the composition API, it's definitely worth the half an hour of reading before you end up bored or trapped in YouTube!
+Hopefully this gets you reading more into the Vue3 docs and having a nosey about the composition API, it's definitely worth the half an hour of reading before you end up bored or trapped on YouTube!